Nicolae Crevedia: Poetry

+Constantinescu, who notes that Arghezi's influence on Crevedia amounted to a "blessed collaboration", believes that Crevedia's particular note is his "Dionysian delirium", channeling the "will to live".
+In poems such as "Hunger", the author chose to depict drought and starvation in their minutest detail, an "obsession" which ends up transfiguring nature itself.
+As seen by Constantinescu, this effort was superior to the hunger-themed poetry of predecessors such as Ștefan Octavian Iosif and Corneliu Moldovanu.
+Yesenian themes were traced by Cioculescu to poems such as Ceai dansant ("Tea Party"), which displays nostalgia for the countryside:

 The modernist Eugen Lovinescu describes Crevedia as the most accomplished traditionalist, and notes that Bulgări și stele would have been a fully original work had it not been for Mildew Flowers.
 Crevedia's art was "neither folkloric nor a pastel, neither bucolic nor a fairy tale, and yet a rural poetry, or rather a plebeian poetry [...] of great plastic vigor, its vocabulary cruel to the brink of vulgarity and ugliness, but authentic".
 According to C. D. Zeletin, Crevedia had a "rural obsession", but actually disliked Romanian folklore; behind the "impression of aggressiveness and primitivism", he was secretly inspired by Arghezi's more cultivated and urbanite literature.
 Zeletin praised in particular Crevedia's use of alliteration and experiments with poetic language, arguing that they render a "savant charm".
-Călinescu also noted that Crevedia's poetic homage to his father as a man "seemingly made from stumps and soil", had "a certain xylographic vigor"; Lovinescu also called it an "admirable woodcut".
+Călinescu also noted that Crevedia's poetic homage to his father as a man "seemingly made from stumps and soil", had "a certain xylographic vigor"; Lovinescu likewise sees it as an "admirable woodcut", and Constantinescu as the "most vigorous" work of its cycle.
 Călinescu identified even "purer vibrations" in stanzas such as: